frtib/tsp-redesign/pages/loan-basics/loan-types-and-terms.md

 TSP account balances are recalculated at the end of each business day based on daily share prices.
 As a result, the maximum loan amount may change on a daily basis.

-TSP account balances are recalculated at the end of each business day based on daily share prices.
-As a result, the maximum loan amount may change on a daily basis.

 To find out more about the maximum amount available for a loan, use the calculator, [Estimate Loan Payments]({{ site.baseurl }}/calculators/estimate-loan-payments/) , or [contact us]({{ site.baseurl }}/contact/).

 ## Loan costs